truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallWGEasyApp.md

 {{< trueimage src="/images/SCALE/22.12/WgeasyConfigSettings.png" alt="wg-easy Configuration Settings" id="3: wg-easy Configuration Settings" >}}

-If you use or want to protect access to the WG-Easy web UI enter a password in **Password for WebUI**.
+If you use or want to protect access to the WG-Easy web UI, enter a password in **Password for WebUI**.

-Accept the default values in **Persistent Keep Alive** and **Clients MTU**, or enter the values you want to use.
+Accept the default values in **Persistent Keep Alive** and **Clients MTU** or enter the values you want to use.
 To change the time the connection remains alive, enter a value in seconds in **Persistent Keep Alive**.
 When set to zero, connections are not kept alive.

-Accept the default IPs in **Clients IP Address Range** and **Clients DNS Server**, or enter the IP addresses the client to uses.
+Accept the default IPs in **Clients IP Address Range** and **Clients DNS Server** or enter the IP addresses the client uses.

 To specify allowed IP addresses, click **Add** to the right of **Allowed IPs** for each IP address you want to enter.
 If you do not specify allowed IPs, the application uses 0.0.0.0/0.